asergiobranco/blackwing_documentation/docs/client.md

 `set_default_context(self, rsa_type, rsa_sha, aes_type, aes_segsize)`

+    > Creates a default setting for any microservice.
+It basically tells which configurations to use for the stamp.
     > rsa_type : str
     >   Should be a str either "OAEP" or "v1.5".
     >   You should use the OAEP by default, since is the safest.